athostha/tmuxcontrols/README.md

 # Setup and usage
 Paste these on your .vimrc

-let tmux_gf=1 					" gf opens file on new tmux window, instead of a new vim buffer.

 let tmux_rename=1 				" tmux winows will be renamed the same as the open file.